Im-Rises/digit_recognizer_ml/README.md

 AI programmed in python to recognize digits.
 The goal is to reach the max score using only Machine Learning.

 I try to use a wide variety of models.
-I get the best score using SVC model with `98.757%` test accuracy.
+I get the best score using SVC model with `98.975%` test accuracy which is a pretty good score for a Machine Learning model.
 I also tried KNN, RandomForest, but I didn't reach a better score than SVC :

 - KNN's Score = 0.971